nickjj/plutus/README.md

 ## 🚀 Getting started

 You can run `plutus` to start things off.
-It will prompt you to set a "profile" which is basically just your CSV file that contains your transactions.
+It will prompt you to set a "profile" which is basically just your CSV file that contains your items.
 Don't sweat the location, you can change it at any time in your config file.

 At this point you're technically done and can start adding items to your profile, but I would suggest running `plutus demo --init` and following the